Peter-Schorn/RegularExpressions/README.md

 ## Checking for regular expression matches in a switch statement

-The pattern matching operator `~=` has been overloaded to support checking for matches to regular expression in a switch statement.
+The pattern matching operator `~=` has been overloaded to support checking for matches to a regular expression in a switch statement.
 For example:

 ```swift
 let inputStrig = #"user_id: "asjhjcb""#